minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

 ## Extras

-### Install & configure WireGuard VPN Client on a mobile phone
+### Install & configure the WireGuard VPN Client on a mobile phone

 Entering all information about the Wireguard VPN Client into a mobile phone is particularly cumbersome.
 A nice feature of the mobile Wireguard apps is that they can import the full configuration for a tunnel through a QR code format.